damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 What does include the content of assembly instruction?

 1. Features
-    - What features the assembly of the parts provide?
+    - What are the features provided by the assembly of parts?
       For example:
        - provide the parts to facilitate ability to change, and add new components easily.
        - Easy attachment point for differential parts